 International Fire Protection University

 At International Fire Protection, we take training seriously.
-For us, it is critical that our inspectors, installers and service technicians have a firm understanding and knowledge of the equipment and systems they may encounter in the field.
+For us, it is critical that our inspectors, installers and service technicians have a firm understanding and knowledge of the life safety equipment and systems they may encounter in the field.
 In order to do so, we have created International Fire Protection University (IFPU).

 At our corporate office in Madison, Alabama, we have constructed the IFPU training rooms to train our employees and customers, as well as fire department personnel, on life safety systems.

-Our sprinkler lab has 14 different makes and models of fully operational fire sprinkler systems and we have a vast array of systems including wet systems (alarm valve and riser check), dry systems (pressure differential and latching), pre-action systems (single and double interlock) and deluge systems (dry pilot and solenoid activated) to provide hands on training.
-ALL of these systems are fully functional, including sending supervisory and alarm signals to a dedicated alarm panel for real world practicality.
+ALL of these fire protection systems are fully functional, including sending supervisory, trouble and alarm signals to a dedicated alarm panel for real world practicality.
 We have developed a week-long class for training new inspectors who are seeking to take their NICET level I and level II examinations, teaching them how to navigate NFPA25 and take a hands-on approach to the fire sprinkler systems.

 FIRE SPRINKLER SIMULATION TRAILER